pubsubdb/pubsubdb/docs/faq.md

 <img src="./img/lifecycle/self_perpetuation.png" alt="PubSubDB Self-Perpetuation" style="max-width:100%;width:600px;">

 While idempotency is guaranteed for the engine, it is impossible to guarantee for workers (workers call your functions, and are only idempotent if your functions are idempotent).
 Regardless, it is possible to model these exceptions in PubSubDB and design rollbacks in the YAML model.
 But if the workers being orchestrated are idempotent, then the entire process is idempotent and will inevitably conclude, backed by the reliability of stream semantics (xadd, xreadgroup, xdel, xack, xclaim, etc).

+## Are there Examples of Other Reentrant Process Engines?
+Yes!
+[Temporal](https://temporal.io) refers to the [pattern](https://en.wikipedia.org/wiki/Reentrancy_(computing)) in their technical docs.
+Technically speaking, PubSubDB is a `Reentrant Process Engine` that runs `Reentrant Process Workflows`.
+But it's fundamentally different from Temporal in that the engine is an emergent property of the data journaling process.
+PubSubDB can run millions of durable workflows using a single Redis instance using this approach.

 ## What gets installed?
 PubSubDB is a lightweight NPM package (250KB) that gets installed anywhere a connection to Redis is needed.
 Essentially you call higher-level methods provided by PubSubDB (pub, sub, pubsub, etc) instead of the lower-level Redis commands (hset, xadd, zadd, etc).